7 Best Day Trips From Dubrovnik Croatia, You’ll love!

 How To Get There

-For a seamless day trip, I recommend booking a full-day guided tour to Korčula from Dubrovnik, which includes transport, a walking tour of the Old Town and free time to explore or enjoy lunch by the harbour.
+For a seamless day trip, I recommend booking a full-day small group guided tour to Korčula from Dubrovnik, which includes transport, a walking tour of the Old Town and free time to explore or enjoy lunch by the harbour.
 It’s the easiest way to experience the island in one day – without worrying about ferry schedules or logistics.

 5. LOKRUM ISLAND